 Unlike NSCLC of adenocarcinoma histology, there is a lack of druggable oncogene targets in SqCC of the lung; recurrent alterations in kinase genes do not appear to be common core genomic events.5 Consequently, until recently, first-line systemic therapy options for the treatment of patients with SqCC of the lung remained limited to platinum-based doublet chemotherapy, with modest survival outcomes.5 Despite new classes of agents receiving approval for the first-line treatment of SqCC of the lung in recent years,6,7 novel treatment options are still needed.

-Overexpression and gene amplification of the epidermal growth factor receptor (EGFR) protein is common in SqCC lung tumours, with overexpression being more frequently observed than in non-squamous NSCLC tumours.10,11 Other members of the ErbB Family are also overexpressed in SqCC of the lung, notably HER2 and HER3.4,12,13 EGFR activating mutations and gene mutations of other ErbB Family members have been identified in SqCC lung tumours, but are less common.5,14–16
+Overexpression and gene amplification of the EGFR protein is common in SqCC lung tumours, with overexpression being more frequently observed than in non-squamous NSCLC tumours.10,11 Other members of the ErbB Family are also overexpressed in SqCC of the lung, notably HER2 and HER3.4,12,13 EGFR activating mutations and gene mutations of other ErbB Family members have been identified in SqCC lung tumours, but are less common.5,14–16

-There is evidence that immune escape may play a role in the development of SqCC of the lung, and two key immune pathways have been investigated: the programmed cell death receptor 1– programmed cell death ligand 1 (PD-1/PD-L1) pathway and the cytotoxic T-lymphocyte antigen 4–cluster of differentiation 28 (CTLA-4/CD28) pathway.4,17 Three immune checkpoint inhibitors that target the first pathway have recently been approved for use in many countries including in the US and in Europe: nivolumab, pembrolizumab and atezolizumab (currently approved in the US only).6,7,14
+There is evidence that immune escape may play a role in the development of SqCC of the lung, and two key immune pathways have been investigated: the programmed death receptor-1/programmed death-ligand 1 (PD-L1) pathway and the cytotoxic T-lymphocyte antigen-4/cluster of differentiation 28 (CTLA-4/CD28) pathway.4,17 Three immune checkpoint inhibitors that target the first pathway have recently been approved for use in many countries, including in the US and Europe: nivolumab, pembrolizumab and atezolizumab (currently approved in the US only).6,7,14

 Research by the Cancer Genome Atlas Research Network also identified further recurrent genomic alterations that are currently under investigation as potential drug targets, including the phosphoinositide 3-kinase (PI3K) and mesenchymal-epithelial transition (MET) pathways.1,4,19